Key takeaways on extended planning and analysis

 Machine learning

-Algorithms can detect trends and patterns in data that might otherwise go undetected.
+Algorithms can identify trends and patterns in data that might otherwise go undetected like areas for optimization, potential risks, and more.

 What’s not to love?